apexearth/user-input-keyboard/README.md

 ### Examples

+    var keyboard = window.keyboardInput(document)

+When the user presses "A", keyboard would contain the following.

+    {
+        "A": 1
+    }

+When the user releases "A", and then presses "F", keyboard would contain the following.

+    {
+        "A": 0,
+        "F": 1
+    }

 ## Tests

 - Mocha
     - Test functionality in Node.js
+    - `npm test`
+- User Test
+    - Test functionality in browser.
+    - `npm user-test`